-Our lunchtime seminars are usually held on a Thursday from 1-2pm at the MRC/CSO Social and Public Health Sciences Unit, 200 Renfield St, Glasgow.
+Our lunchtime seminars are usually held on a Thursday from 1-2pm.

-We are now running virtual seminars.
-If you would like to attend, please contact email@example.com to receive the Zoom link.
+If you would like to attend one of our virtual seminars, please contact email@example.com to receive the Zoom link.

 Jeremy Hilton VR CEng, Principal Research Fellow in Complex Systems at Cranfield University